bitnami/charts/redmine/README.md

 The MariaDB chart will be copied into your workspace, located at `~/.helm/workspace/charts/mariadb/`.

-**Step 2 (Optional)**: Change the MariaDB root password
+**Step 2 (Optional)**: Update the MariaDB root password

 ```bash
 $ helm edit mariadb
 ```

 The default value of the MariaDB root password is `bitnami`.
-To change it to your choosing, edit the value of `databasePassword` in `tpl/values.toml`.
+Edit the value of `databasePassword` in `tpl/values.toml` to change it to your choosing.

-> Tip: If you have issues running the above command, add `se autochdir` to your `~/.vimrc` profile or edit the `~/.helm/workspace/charts/mariadb/tpl/values.toml` in your favourite editor.
+> Tip: If you have issues running the above command, add `se autochdir` to your `~/.vimrc` profile or simply edit `~/.helm/workspace/charts/mariadb/tpl/values.toml` in your favourite editor.

 **Step 3**: Generate the chart